 Fiona’s Favourites has now evolved to the point that it covers a multitude of

-sins topics, musings and rants, ranging from my origal focus – cooking – to life and my participation in that crypto blogging world.
+sins topics, musings and rants, ranging from my original focus – cooking – to life and my participation in that crypto blogging world.

-The urge (I hesitate to say inspiration) to write is one that I’d suppressed for years, but has been allowed to emerge thanks to the friends and strangers who read my blog (and more recently, look at, photographs) – and who want more.
+The urge (I hesitate to say inspiration) to write is one that I’d suppressed for years, but has been allowed to emerge thanks to the friends and strangers who read my blog (and look at the photographs) – and who want more.

 For some, the topics are trivial and fluffy, for others, less so.
-Regardless, I have elected, in this space, to stay away (mostly) from politics, religion and bad wine… So, Fiona’s Favourites is mostly a happy place, although, from time to time, sadnesses happen: all part of the fabulous fabric of life.
+Regardless, I have elected, in this space, to stay away (as far as possible) from politics, religion and bad wine… So, Fiona’s Favourites is mostly a happy place, although, from time to time, sadnesses happen: all part of the fabulous fabric of life.